 Since the California Division of Workers’ Compensation (DWC) adopted the 2017 Physician Fee Schedule for dates of service on or after March 1, the DaisyBill team has fielded hundreds of questions from providers across the state.
 A great many of these questions focused on a pair of newly-reimbursable CPT codes – 99358 and 99359 – for non-face-to-face prolonged services, including but not limited to record review.
-Today, we answer your questions and unveil our newest California workers’ comp billing resource: A detailed 99358 & 99359 Resource Notebook.
+Today, we answer your questions.

 Say a provider agrees to treat an injured worker.
 To better inform their treatment, this provider is sent medical records from other providers.
 These records are disorganized, perhaps incomplete, and contain multitudes of irrelevant information that has no direct bearing on the current case.
 So the provider digs in and studies the information on his or her own time, sifting through the records to uncover any pertinent information.
 They are undeniably providing a service – a better-informed provider will create a better treatment plan.